Welcome to AUM!

 • Take steps in advance.
 Let your professor know if you will be absent.
 While you may e-mail your professor, it’s best to discuss things in person.
 It is much better to reach out and make a plan in advance than to wait until after you have missed a class period.

-• Check the syllabus and Blackboard.
+• Check the syllabus and Canvas.
 Be aware of any upcoming assignments that you may miss.
 Find out if and how you will be able to make up those assignments or do them in advance.
 Policies for late work and absences are typically on the syllabus.

 • Ask another student if they will share notes.
 Get to know your classmates and obtain their contact information so you can get notes and other important announcements that you may have missed.
 In addition to copying their notes (not just photocopying but rewriting them so that they make sense to you), set aside some time to talk through what you missed with your friends from the course or with a study group.